naparuba/tanuki-www/content/pages/docs/guides/dns-cache.md

 Stale reads can be used to reduce latency and increase the throughput of DNS queries.
 By default, all reads are serviced by a [single leader node](/docs/internals/consensus.html).
 These reads are strongly consistent but are limited by the throughput of a single node.
-Doing a stale read allows any Consul server to service a query, but non-leader nodes may return data that is potentially out-of-date.
+Doing a stale read allows any XXX server to service a query, but non-leader nodes may return data that is potentially out-of-date.
 By allowing data to be slightly stale, we get horizontal read scalability.
-Now any Consul server can service the request, so we increase throughput by the number of servers in a cluster.
+Now any XXX server can service the request, so we increase throughput by the number of servers in a cluster.

 The [settings](/docs/agent/options.html) used to control stale reads